mnmnc/p0r/README.md

 ### Features

-You can move emails virtually by matching one of their properties to specified value.
+You can move emails by matching one of their properties to specified value.
 Email object has many properties:

 ``` Actions
 AlternateRecipientAllowed